macinspiresedu/python/list-dictionary-for.md

 ### Exercise
-Extend the previous exercise by having students creating a variable that contains the sum of the master list and the user inputted list.
+Extend the previous exercise by having students creating a variable that contains the combination of the master list and the user inputted list.
 Then, print out that new list.

 ```python3